cgjs/cgjs/README.md

     * a `global` reference to the shared global GJS object
     * globally available timers such `setImmediate(fn, ...args)`, `setInterval(fn, delay, ...args)`, `setTimeout(fn, delay, ...args)` with also their `clearImmediate/Interval/Timeout(id)` counter functions
     * a spec compliant `require` function with `require.cache` and a `require.resolve` implemented via the [proper algorithm](https://nodejs.org/api/modules.html#modules_all_together)
+  * all other core modules will be made available as soon as available
   * each core module is developed a part:
     * easier to maintain
     * easier to update